Nima-Yeganeh/Nima-Yeganeh/zzz/interview-notes1.md

 HSRB vs VRRP vs GLBP
 LACP vs MLAG vs VPC
     What is MLAG and LACP?
-        he main purpose of MLAG is to deliver system-level redundancy in the event one of the chassis fails.
+        The main purpose of MLAG is to deliver system-level redundancy in the event one of the chassis fails.
 LACP (Link Aggregation Control Protocol), a subcomponent of IEEE 802.3ad standard, provides a method to control the bundling of several physical ports together to form a single logical channel.
     What is the difference between vPC and MLAG?
         MLAG is a public protocol that is supported by almost every vendor using their own custom rolled implementation, while vPC is a Cisco Nexus specific protocol, not all the vendors have this technology.
 Thus, MLAG setup is a bit easier than vPC.
 EBGP Multihop